 "As a young girl, I could also feel the persecution's pressure on my family.
 I feared I would lose my mom anywhere at any time...if she came back home later than usual, it terrified me.
 I always stood in front of the window looking at the entrance of my residential community, hoping she was not arrested and would come home soon.
-If she was too late, I would cry by the window thinking about the worst case scenario."
-171
+If she was too late, I would cry by the window thinking about the worst case scenario."261

-Living her entire child and adolescence in fear that her mother would be arbitrarily detained, her worries came to fruition when Yisha was about 17 or 18 years old and preparing to take China's national college entrance examination.
-After texting her mom early in the morning and receiving no reply, Yisha was left to stew in uncertainty and anxiety the entire day until she was informed by her mother's colleague that her mother had been arrested and her home searched.
+Living her entire child and adolescence in fear that her mother would be arbitrarily detained, her worries came to fruition when Yisha was about 17 or 18 years old and preparing to take China's NCEE.
+After texting her mom early in the morning and receiving no reply.
+Yisha was left to stew in uncertainty and anxiety the entire day until she was informed by her mother's colleague that her mother had been arrested and her home searched.

-In a 2007 Refugee Review Tribunal hearing in Australia, the Tribunal discussed the various forms of persecution levied against Falun Gong children.
-The Tribunal had gathered and analyzed reports by the Global Mission to Rescue Persecuted Falun Gong Practitioners (GMRPFGP), which revealed the following egregious incidents of forced separation of Falun Gong children from their parents:
+In a 2007 Refugee Review Tribunal (RRT) hearing in Australia, the Tribunal discussed the various forms of persecution levied against Falun Gong children.
+The Tribunal had gathered and analyzed reports by the Global Mission to Rescue Persecuted Falun Gong Practitioners, which revealed the following egregious incidents of forced separation of Falun Gong children from their parents:

-- "A five-year old girl, fatherless and separated from her mother, was cared for by her grandmother who eventually fell ill and died."
-172 - "A three-month old girl 'had' to leave her mother when her grandmother took her to her hometown in 2001.
+- "A five-year old girl, fatherless and separated from her mother, was cared for by her grandmother who eventually fell ill and died."262 - "A three-month old girl 'had' to leave her mother when her grandmother took her to her hometown in 2001.
 Her mother subsequently died and she has never seen her father said to be in exile.
-She lives with her grandparents;" 173 - "A four-year-old girl was said to have been taken by the police while her mother was under arrest.
-Her father was said to have been 'forced into homelessness."
-174 - One four-month-old boy was left abandoned in a cardboard box following the sudden arrest of both of his parents.
-The boy allegedly starved to death.175
+She lives with her grandparents;"263